BrunoFrancioni/Todoist-Replication-Software/README.md

 #### System Constraints.<a name="constraints"></a>

-1. Once you create a task, simple or project, you can't edit it to move between the two existing types.
-2. If you create a new task and you don't specify the day, it will be saved in the actual day.
+1. If you create a new task and you don't specify the day, it will be saved in the actual day.
-3. You can't create tasks for the days before today.
+2. You can't create tasks for the days before today.
-4. You can't change the `iduser` of the tables Tags, Projects and Tasks because the tasks belongs tothe user.
+3. You can't change the `iduser` of the tables Tags, Projects and Tasks because the tasks belongs to the user.
-5. You can't modifies the tuples of the table TasksTagged.
+4. You can't modifies the tuples of the table TasksTagged.
 You can just request, add and delete from it.
 5. You can't modifies the tuples of the table TasksTagged.
 You can just request, add and delete from it.

 #### Working behaviour of the system views.<a name="behaviour"></a>